mgoldcoin/mgold/development-and-api/waves-node-rest-api/utils.md

 ```
 "script" - Base58-encoded representation of compiled script for Node (what did you send in the body)
+"scriptText" - String representation of a script (not decompiled!)
-"complexity" - How script is complex
+"complexity" - How script is complicated
 "extraFee" - An extra fee for all transactions going from an account with this script if the miner is this node
 ```